angell-co/A-B-Test/README.md

 # A/B Test  plugin for Craft CMS 3.x

-Run A/B (split) or multivariate tests easily in Craft.
+Run A/B tests easily in Craft.

 ## Requirements